redmoon0x/clulley/docs/assets/STEALTH_FEATURES.md

 ## Conclusion

-Free-Cluely's stealth implementation represents a comprehensive approach to creating a truly discreet AI assistant.
+clulley's stealth implementation represents a comprehensive approach to creating a truly discreet AI assistant.
 By combining frameless window techniques, minimal visual design, and secure data handling, the application provides powerful AI capabilities that remain virtually invisible to observers.

 The multi-layered stealth approach ensures that users can leverage AI assistance in any professional environment without drawing attention or revealing that they are using AI support.